 An initial assessment should be taken before the start of the program.

-- The HSPT class consists of 6 Saturdays of classes from 1 to 4pm, for a total of 18 hours in class.
-In addition, there is one Saturday devoted to an actual-conditions practice HSPT test, but no class on that day.
+The HSPT class consists of 6 Saturdays of classes from 1:30 pm to 4:30 pm, for a total of 18 hours in class.

-- The first class begins on November 3, and the last class is on December 15.
+The first class begins on November 2nd, and the last class ends on December 14th.

-- An additional practice test might be available during the Christmas Holiday on either 12/26 or 1/4 - call the office to make an appointment.
+An additional practice test is available during the Christmas Holiday on either Monday,12/23 or Monday, 12/30 - call the office to make an appointment.

 SSAT Private School Entrance Exam